aem-design/aem.design/_manual/060-conventions.md

 ## Dialog Layout

-Consistent dialog patern allow ease of understanding and experience of developing, using and training components to Authors.
+Consistent dialog pattern allow ease of understanding and experience of developing, using and training components to Authors.

 ![Dialog Layout](/assets/images/diagrams/dialog-convention.png)

 ## Component Artifacts Alignment

-All components must have matching artifact in related artifacts.
-This is to ensure consistency and completness of component delivery.
+All components must have a matching artifact in related artifacts.
+This is to ensure consistency and completeness of component delivery.

 ![Component Artifacts Alignment](/assets/images/diagrams/folder-naming.png)

 # Using Tags for Styles

 One of the main objectives of AEM.Design is to provide a consistent way of representing Design Languages as a taxonomy of Tags.
-This provide a mechanism to create Tags taxonomy by designers and then applied to components by authors.
+This provides a mechanism to create Tags taxonomy by designers and then applied to components by authors.

-Following image demonstrates shared Style dialog that is applied to all components.
+The following image demonstrates the shared Style dialog that is applied to all components.

 ![Shared Dialog - Styles](/assets/images/dialogs/shared-dialog-styles.png)